usnistgov/fipy/INSTALLATION.rst

 Installing FiPy
 ---------------

-Details of the `Required Packages`_ and links are given below and in `platform-specific instructions`_, but for the courageous and the impatient, :term:`FiPy` can be up and running quickly by simply installing the following prerequisite packages on your system:
+Details of the `Required Packages`_ and links are given below, but for the courageous and the impatient, :term:`FiPy` can be up and running quickly by simply installing the following prerequisite packages on your system: